-Add the sauces, salt, white pepper and stir everything swiftly around the wok until the rice is well-coated and colored (little bits of white here and there is OK) and heated through, about 3 to 4 minutes.
+Add the pork, sauces, salt, white pepper and stir everything swiftly around the wok until the rice is well-coated and colored (little bits of white here and there is OK) and heated through, about 3 to 4 minutes.
 Add more oil if the rice begins to stick to the wok; reduce the heat if it starts to scorch.
 Sprinkle with sesame oil, carefully; it can be strong.
 Taste and adjust seasonings if necessary.

 Divide the rice among 2 serving plates.
 Serve immediately, and cook second batch.

 - Vegetables: Peas, mushrooms, carrots, bean sprouts, water chestnuts, bell peppers, or whatever you’d like.
 A full can of bean sprouts can be overwhelming.
 Drain a can into a container, catching the liquid.
 Use half of the sprouts but put the rest, covered in liquid in a Ziploc and freeze.
 No waste.

 - White Pepper and Sesame Oil – these add the elusive taste so many feel can’t be recreated at home.

 |Trans Fat 0 g|

 |Cholesterol 258 mg||86 %|